OctopusDeploy/docs/docs/octopus-rest-api/examples/events/index.md

 ---
-title: Feeds
+title: Events
-description: This section includes examples of how to use the REST API to create and manage feeds in Octopus.
+description: This section includes examples of how to use the REST API to find events from Octopus.
-position:
+position: 60
 ---

 You can use the REST API to review events on Octopus Deploy.
 Typical tasks might include:

-- Getting events by date.
+- Finding events by date.
+- Finding events which were deployed by a certain user.